robingall2910/RobTheBoat/README.md

 ***

-The official documentation for the bot can be found at [https://dragonfire.me/robtheboat/info.html](https://dragonfire.me/robtheboat/info.html) (Careful, as this page might change over the days)
+The official documentation for the bot can be found at [https://dragonfire.me/robtheboat/info.html](https://dragonfire.me/robtheboat/info.html) (As of July 2017, this website is now outdated)